Un1vers4lty/GNU-Linux-Compendium/TAGS/CATALYST.md

 # Catalysts (The Features) - The main abilities and core strengths of a distribution to explain what it’s built on, who it’s for, how it looks, and what it excels at doing.

-	•	Base/Family - The ancestral roots and core package architecture of the operating system 1	Debian
+	• Base/Family - The ancestral roots and core package architecture of the operating system.
-	1	Focuses heavily on free software and extreme stability.
+		1. Debian: Focuses heavily on free software and extreme stability.
 Uses .deb packages and the apt package manager.
-	2	Arch
-	1	A minimalist, bleeding-edge ecosystem built for users who want total control.
+		2. Arch: A minimalist, bleeding-edge ecosystem built for users who want total control.
 Uses pacman and features the Arch User Repository (AUR).
-	3	Slackware
-	1	The oldest active distro, built to mirror traditional Unix.
+		3. Slackware: The oldest active distro, built to mirror traditional Unix.
 It eschews modern automated dependencies in favor of simple tarball packages and manual control.
-	4	Gentoo
-	1	A source-based powerhouse where everything is compiled locally from scratch using portage and USE flags for ultimate optimization.
+		4. Gentoo: A source-based powerhouse where everything is compiled locally from scratch using portage and USE flags for ultimate optimization.
-	5	RedHat
-	1	The enterprise titan.
+		5. RedHat: The enterprise titan.
 It prioritizes corporate-grade security, long-term predictability, and commercial support, utilizing the .rpm format and dnf.
-	6	SUSE
-	1	The pioneering European enterprise giant.
+		6. SUSE: The pioneering European enterprise giant.
 Distinguished by its advanced system admin engine (YaST) and powerful snapshot integration.
-	7	Independent
-	1	A distribution built entirely from scratch with its own unique codebase and package management, without forming a massive downstream family.
+		7. Independent: A distribution built entirely from scratch with its own unique codebase and package management, without forming a massive downstream family.
 	•	Difficulty - The technical barrier to entry and expected Linux skill level.
-	1	Noob-Friendly
-	1	Works right out of the box with graphical installers, app stores, and zero mandatory command-line use.
+		1. Noob-Friendly: Works right out of the box with graphical installers, app stores, and zero mandatory command-line use.
-	2	Comfortable
-	1	Easy for day-to-day use, but requires a basic understanding of how to manage repositories or troubleshoot minor papercuts.
+		2. Comfortable: Easy for day-to-day use, but requires a basic understanding of how to manage repositories or troubleshoot minor papercuts.
-	3	Tinkerer
-	1	Designed for users who enjoy modifying configuration files, custom environments, and tailoring the system to their specific workflow.
+		3. Tinkerer: Designed for users who enjoy modifying configuration files, custom environments, and tailoring the system to their specific workflow.
-	4	DIY-Heavy
-	1	Drops the user into a command line upon installation.
+		4. DIY-Heavy: Drops the user into a command line upon installation.
 Expects you to manually build your system partition-by-partition, package-by-package.
-	5	Guru-Level
-	1	Requires deep knowledge of operating system architecture, kernel parameters, compilation flags, and manual system building.
+		5. Guru-Level: Requires deep knowledge of operating system architecture, kernel parameters, compilation flags, and manual system building.
 	•	Vibe - The distinct cultural personality and aesthetic feel of the distribution.
+		1.

 	1	Terminal-Dweller
 	1	Text-only focus.
 Prioritizes keyboard shortcuts, efficiency, and a lifestyle spent inside a command prompt.
 	2	Retro/Nostalgic